 I never got into Laserdisc.
-I remember it being around when I was a kid and early teenager and thinking it was cool.
-I wanted a player and some movies but they were all too expensive.
-I also remember being at a friends house when i was younger, maybe around twelve years old I was at a friend’s house and he told me his dad had a laserdisc player and when I asked him to show me he pulled out this large plastic box and put it into a player and a movie came on.
-I didn’t know what it was, and I would come to figure that out into my thirties when I first learned about the RCA CED format.
-I just remember that at the time I was unimpressed by what he had shown me, and confused.
-Laserdiscs were large shiny discs like CDs.
-The disc was bare, not in some caddy like what he showed me.
+I remember it being around when I was a kid (and early teenager).
+I remember thinking it was cool.
+I wanted a player and some movies, but they were all too expensive.
+I also remember that when I was around twelve years old I was at a friend’s house and he told me his dad had a laserdisc player.
+When I asked him to show me, he pulled out this large plastic box and put it into a player and a movie came on.
+I just remember that at the time I was unimpressed by what he had shown me, and also confused.
+I knew Laserdiscs were large shiny discs like CDs.
+A Laserdisc was bare, not in some caddy.
+Or so I thought.
 But he said it was a Laserdisc and I might have disagreed, but for all I knew at the time, inside that caddy was a shiny silver Laserdisc and that’s just how this one came.
 That was the end of that discussion at the time.
 I wasn’t sure and he was confident he was showing me a Laserdisc.

 I also remember reading the book Rebel With A Crew by Robert Rodriguez when I was a teenager.
 He had been gifted a Laserdisc player by some studio or agency people for his birthday.
 I thought that was cool.

-By my late teens however, DVD had come around and Laserdisc in my mind was immediately outdated by this smaller more capable format.
-A format that was also more affordable and successful in the market, which i quickly jumped onto myself in 1998 when I build my first PC and put a DVD-Rom drive in it from the get-go.
+By my late teens however, DVD had come around and Laserdisc (at least in my mind) was immediately outdated by this smaller more capable format.
+A format that was also more affordable and successful in the market.
+A format I quickly jumped onto myself in 1998 when I build my first PC with a DVD-Rom drive in it from the get-go.
 I loved DVD back then and didn’t really think anything of Laserdisc for a couple decades after.

-At some point though I started watching some Youtube videos about Laserdisc.
-I don’t know who first, probably Techmoan followed by more in the depth video series by Technology Connections.
+At some point though, I started watching some Youtube videos about Laserdisc.
+I don’t know whose videos first, probably Techmoan followed by a more in the depth video series by Technology Connections.
 It stirred up my interest in Laserdisc again.
 I learned from Techmoan that there had been a Hi-Def Laserdisc format released in Japan in the early 90s.
 Very cool.
-While I had known since the 90s that it had been and analog video format, it’s also a fact I had forgotten over the decades.
-Back int he 1990s I would have considered that a negative, since digital was all the rage.
+While I had known since the 90s that Laserdisc is an analog video format, that’s also a fact I had forgotten over the decades.
+Back in he 1990s I would have considered that a negative, since digital was all the rage.
 But today it has some appeal.
 Mostly due to the novelty of this big shiny disc read by a laser that holds 425 lines of analog video.
 With the Hi-Vision Laserdiscs being in 1035i HD.
 Wild.

 For that reason, I see the appeal of Laserdisc collecting.
-As I said I may eventually pick a disc up myself for that reason alone.
-Kind of like some of my friends had collected some vinyl before even having a turntable, just for the artwork and collectability of it.
+As I said, I may eventually pick up a disc myself.
+Just for that reason alone.
+Kind of like a few of my friends had collected some vinyl before they even owned a turntable.
+They bought them for the artwork and because they were collectable.
 Even if they never planned to listen to it.
-That could end up being the same with me.
-Just buy a copy of one of two of my favorite movies on Laserdisc just to have, but then always watch the movie on Blu-ray or streaming instead.
+That could end up being the same with me in regards to Laserdisc.
+Just buy a copy of one or two of my favorite movies on Laserdisc.
+Just to have.
+But then always watch the movie on Blu-ray or streaming instead.
 Nothing wrong with that.
 Sure beats spending hundreds of dollar gambling on a potentially non-working (used) LD player.
-Especially if that LD is just going to offer a less-than-DVD quality picture.
-Not that I wouldn’t still be intrigued to want to see it anyway.
+Especially if that LD is just going to offer a less-than-DVD quality picture experience.
+Not that I wouldn’t still be intrigued to see it anyway, on occasion.
 Just to see it and play around with some of those analog trick play functions.
 Especially on a CAV formatted disc.

 It did get me thinking though.
-It would be kind of cool if we had a modern digital high definition or 4K version of laserdisc for collectors.
-Something with all the bells and whistles of Blu-ray (including 3D) and UHD Blu-ray (like HDR) all in one package on a disc with that nice big artwork in sleeves like that.
-A sort of last end of the line physical media format for movie collectors that combined the best aspects of all the formats together in a way that didn’t try to please the masses, but was all for the movie buffs and collectors.
+It would be kind of cool if we had a modern (digital) high definition or 4K version of Laserdisc for collectors.
+Something with all the bells and whistles of Blu-ray (including 3D) and UHD Blu-ray (like HDR).
+Something all in one package, on a disc, with that nice big artwork in sleeves like vinyl and Laserdisc offer.
+A sort of last end-of-the-line physical media format for movie collectors that combined the best aspects of all the formats together.
+Something that didn’t try to please the masses, but was all for the movie buffs and collectors.
 You could argue, probably successfully, that we already have that with Blu-ray and all the small indie distributors releasing niche cult classics in collectable packaging.
 The likes of Criterion, Shout!
 Factory, Vinegar Syndrome, etc. That’s true.
-We’re just missing the big disc/big artwork factor.
+We’re just missing the big disc and big artwork.
 Probably just the big artwork.
 We don’t even really need the big disc to be honest.
 Not if it can’t act like a vinyl record anyway.
 Where you could get it in translucent colors and splatter designs.
 Where you could drop a stylus on it and watch it spin.
 Otherwise a Laserdisc is just a big CD that goes in a drawer.
 It’s really not all that exciting as a physical disc.
 It’s really the bigger sleeve artwork that makes the format intriguing and collectable.

-I remember Techmoan years ago showing a video about a couple Disney Blu-ray releases in the UK that came in 12″ Big Sleeves like Laserdisc/Vinyl.
-It was purely a limited edition marketing thing for that area of the world only, but it struck me as pretty cool.
+I remember Techmoan (years ago) showing a video about a couple Disney Blu-ray releases in the UK that came in 12″ Big Sleeves like Laserdisc/Vinyl.
+It was purely a limited edition marketing thing for that area of the world only.
+But it struck me as pretty cool.
 Just looking it up tonight, apparently it wasn’t just the UK.
-They got some in Spain and Germany as well with a variety of other movies labeled “Vinyl Edition” Blu-rays.
+They got some in Spain and Germany as well.
+A variety of other movies labeled “Vinyl Edition” Blu-rays.
 We never got anything like that here in the US.
 We never do.
-We’ve missed on a lot of the cool Steelbook artwork releases other countries got as well.
+We’ve missed out on a lot of the cool Steelbook artwork releases other countries got as well.
 But that’s another complaint for another day.

 If all the studios and indie distributors did Vinyl Edition or Big Sleeve Edition (whatever they want to call it) releases, and only that, we could switch over to that kind of packaging.
 Then we would have that big artwork that slips onto a shelf like a Laserdisc or vinyl record.
 Nice and thin, but also large and beautiful for the collectors.
 Maybe that’s the solution to all of it.

-There have been some that come with the vinyl soundtrack or single, so the packaging is bigger to account for that.
+There have been some movies that came with the vinyl soundtrack or a single.
+The packaging is bigger to account for that.
 Like the Terminator 2 release.
 Which is cool.
 But I wouldn’t want to pay huge collector dollars for every release of every movie just to get the bigger artwork.
 I’m kind of a cheap collector.
-I really don’t want to be paying $50-$200 or more for every movie just because it also comes with the vinyl soundtrack and who knows what else.
-While that stuff cool sometimes, if I really like a movie, most of the time I just want the movie with some special features.
+I really don’t want to be paying $50-$200 or more for every movie just because it also comes with the vinyl soundtrack, and who knows what else.
+While that stuff cool… sometimes.
+Especially if I really like a movie.
+Most of the time I just want the movie with some special features.
 Having the bigger artwork would also be nice, so long as the price is still relatively the same as a standard new movie on Blu-ray/4K Blu-ray.

-But I doubt distributors would ever switch over their packaging to something like that completely.
-Especially here in the US if it isn’t happening already in the wake of the vinyl trend going on right now, I doubt it ever will.
+But I doubt distributors would ever switch over the packaging of discs to something like that.
+Certainly not completely.
+Especially here in the US.
+If it isn’t happening already in the wake of the vinyl trend going on right now, I doubt it ever will.
 Plus just having a couple special collectors versions in that packaging defeats the purpose.
 It makes them odd accessories you have to find a special shelf for when all the rest of your shelves are fitted for DVD and/or Blu-ray.
 So the idea is to have your whole collection (or at least most of it) uniform tot he larger standard.